Reasons to choose UK architecture

-UK-based architects are known for their increasingly experimental, versatile and futuristic techniques and technologies, often producing results that challenge every architectural orthodoxy.
+UK-based architects are known for their experimental, versatile and futuristic techniques, often producing results that challenge every architectural orthodoxy.
 Examples of internationally famed UK architects include Sir Norman Foster, Baron Richard Rogers, the late Dame Zaha Hadid, Will Alsop and David Adjaye.

 UK architectural practices are pioneers in leading-edge, low-carbon and sustainable architectural design, both social and environmental, and are at the forefront of ecologically-friendly, energy-efficient buildings.
-A key example is Foster + Partners, whose Masdar City development in Abu Dhabi will rely entirely on solar energy and other renewable energy sources, in what will be one of the most sustainable communities on the planet.
+A key example is Foster + Partners, whose Masdar City development in Abu Dhabi relies entirely on solar other renewable energy sources.

 2. The industry is renowned for its talent and training

 UK architecture schools attract the best talent from around the world.
 The UK is home to three out of the top 10 universities for achitecture in the world, according to the 2017 rankings.
 Examples include Manchester School of Architecture, University College, London and Cambridge Universtiy.
 RIBA (The Royal Institute of British Architects), the UK body for architecture and the architectural profession, sets the standards for the education of architects, both in the UK and overseas.

 London has the highest concentration of architectural practices of any city in the world and is regarded as a global hub of of architectural thinking and teaching.
 The UK capital imports and exports in both the education and practice of architecture more than any other city worldwide and acts as a meeting place for East and West, for clients, academics, critics and practitioners alike.
 (Source: Arch Daily).